“If you’re looking to learn as much as you can about All On 4 dental implants, you’ll love this guide.”

 Day of Surgery Checklist

-On the day of the All-on-4 implant surgery, it is essential to be prepared.
-Following is what you will need to bring with you to ensure a successful and comfortable treatment procedure:
+The following is a list of what you will need to bring with you to ensure a successful and comfortable treatment procedure:

 - Payment method (credit card, debit card, or check)